ac1009/FUN-Games/README.md

 This week I did a lot of researching for my Wordle game and I started working on my first game

 ## Week 2
+Kept on working on my own Wordle game
 ## Week 3
+Did more research to make it work
 ## Week 4
+Did a ton of details to make it look better and I fully finished my Wordle game
 ## Week 5

 ## Week 6